 A strong thread running through my writing is humour.
 While other children embraced Enid Blyton, I ran towards Richmal Crompton’s ‘William’ books.

 I’m fascinated by the way humour can sometimes make it easier to live with difficult situations, yet at other times will poke us awake to see what is unacceptable.

 I don’t think being funny is any barrier to being serious.
 On the other hand, the least funny person I ever met kept up a constant stream of jokes …

-Humour runs through many of my award-winning short stories too, but the short story form also lets me play with different, sometimes darker, tones.
-And flash fiction, which I’ve just started writing, is another exciting challenge.
-Why not take a look at some of my work here.
+Humour runs through many of my award-winning short stories and flash fiction too, but both forms also let me play with different, sometimes darker, tones.
+You can take a look at some of my work here.